LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

 \begin{attack}[Plugin response hallucination]{enhanced jigsaw,breakable,pad at break*=1mm, label=attack:hallucination}

 \textbf{Risk overview.} When users interact with plugins, they may receive LLM hallucinated responses instead of the actual content returned by the plugins.

-\textbf{Risk impact.} Since hallucinated content is fictitious, it may contain inaccurate, misleading, and dangerous recommendations.
+\textbf{Risk impact.} Hallucinated content may contain inaccurate, misleading, and dangerous recommendations.
 Acting on these recommendations could cause a variety of harms to the users.
 Additionally, hallucinations lead to the unintentional refusal of service by the plugin, which may compromise user trust in the plugin service.

 \textbf{Evidence of risk.} We enabled Uniket~\cite{uniket_plugin} and Tira~\cite{tirabeauty_plugin}, two plugins that allow users to shop from their respective marketplaces.
 We requested ChatGPT that we want to shop for shoes and specified that we do not have any preference for one plugin over the other.
 ChatGPT sent requests to both plugins and returned the same product recommendations for both of them.
 However, the product links provided using Tira, such as \url{https://www.tirabeauty.com/product/srm-07-lrqaepziomd}, were unavailable on Tira's marketplace.
 Upon inspecting Tira's website, we found that it is a marketplace for beauty and health products and very likely does not sell shoes, i.e., the subject of our query.
 Although, we cannot rule out an implementation issue at the plugin's end, it very likely seems to be a case of LLM hallucinations.
-Our complete interaction with the plugins can be viewed by visiting the \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/tira-uniket-interaction.pdf}{Uniket and Tira interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/tira-uniket-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/tira-uniket-interaction.pdf}}.
+In fact, we found several plugins which instructed ChatGPT to not make up information e.g., Sakenowa~\cite{Sakenowa_site}.
+Our complete interaction with the plugins can be viewed by visiting the \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/tira-uniket-interaction.pdf}{Uniket and Tira interaction link}~\cite{tira-uniket-interaction}.
 This analysis was conducted on June 09, 2023.

 \textbf{Observation.} We found that LLM hallucinations are not just limited to user-LLM platform interactions, but also translate to user-plugin interactions.
 While tackling hallucinations in general is non-trivial and in fact one of the biggest challenge faced by LLM platforms, there have been recent advances in targeted problem spaces, such as mathematical reasoning~\cite{lightman2023let}.
 Tackling hallucinations in plugin responses might even be less challenging, since LLMs act on the content received from plugin API responses and do not necessarily generate content anew.